noproblem-james/data_imputation/README.md

 - `/scripts/grid_search.py`: A script for showing how to use modern multiple-imputation techniques with auxillary features inside of a scikit pipeline within a cross-validated grid search

 ## How to use this repo
 Activate the conda environment provided in `environment.yaml` file in the root directory of this repo.
-D You can do this by entering the following command into the terminal:
+You can do this by entering the following command into the terminal:
 ```
 $ conda env create -f environment.yaml